snanda85/monthlyinvest/source/posts/_posts/2014-10-10-basics-of-investing.md

 - To provide adequate cover for child education and child marriage
 - Build Retirement corpus

-The type of investment varies by the type of target goal.
+The investment instruments should be chosen based on the type of target goal.
 Some of the example saving instruments are:

 - Bank deposits (FD, RD)
 - PPF, PF